classgraph/classgraph/README.md

 ### 9. Get a list of all whitelisted (and non-blacklisted) classes, interfaces and/or annotations on the classpath

-The names of all whitelisted classes, interfaces and/or annotations reached during the scan (or referenced by a class reached during the scan) can be returned by calling one of the methods below.
-This can be helpful for debugging purposes.
-In the case of the getNamesOfAll...() methods, the list is returned sorted.
+The names of all classes, interfaces and/or annotations in whitelisted (and non-blacklisted) packages can be returned using the methods shown below.
+Note that system classes (e.g. java.lang.String and java.lang.Object) are not enumerated or returned by any of these methods.

-Note that system classes (e.g. java.lang.String) do not need to be explicitly included on the classpath, so they are not typically returned in this list (and system packages are automatically blacklisted during scanning).
-However, any classes *referenced* as a superclass or superinterface of classes in whitelisted packages will be returned in this list (with the exception of java.lang.Object, which is not included since it is the superclass of all classes).

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():